-Ballantyne remained a seller’s market in May 2020.
-Months supply of inventory was sharply down (47.8%) compared with May 2019 to 1.2 months.
-Housing inventory was down 47.1% year-over-year, resulting in much lower days on market and higher home prices.
-COVID-19 restrictions contributed to lack of inventory and lower closed and pending sales in May.
+Ballantyne remained a seller’s market in January 2021.
+Months supply of inventory was down (54.5%) compared with January 2020 to 0.5 months supply.
+Housing inventory was down 60.5% year-over-year, resulting in lower days on market, higher home prices with sellers receiving a median 100% of asking price in final sale price.

 Tega Cay, South Carolina remained a home seller’s market in December 2020.
 Tega Cay’s housing market experienced much lower inventory levels and days on market in the month of December, along with considerably higher home sale prices.
 Buyer demand for Tega Cay homes continued to outstrip supply of homes for sale with closed and pending sales up significantly.